Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: The SplitSGD algorithm

 \begin{definition} For $i = 1,..., w$, we define the gradient coherence with respect to the starting point of the Splitting Diagnostic $\theta_0$, the learning rate $\eta$, and the length of each window $l$, as

 We will drop the dependence from the parameters and refer to it simply as $Q_i$. \end{definition} The gradient coherence expresses the relative position of the average noisy gradients, and its sign indicates whether the SGD updates have reached stationarity.
 In fact, if in the two threads the noisy gradients are pointing on average in the same direction, it means that the signal is stronger than the noise, and the dynamic is still in its transient phase.
-On the contrary, when the gradient coherence is on average very close to zero, and it also assumes negative values thanks to its stochasticity, this indicates that the noise component in the gradient is now dominant, and stationarity has been reached.
+On the contrary, as (\ref{stationary_dot_product}) suggests, when the gradient coherence is on average very close to zero, and it also assumes negative values thanks to its stochasticity, this indicates that the noise component in the gradient is now dominant, and stationarity has been reached.
 Of course these values, no matter how large $l$ is, are subject to some randomness.
 Our diagnostic then considers the signs of $Q_1,..., Q_w$ and returns a result based on the proportion of negative $Q_i$.
 One output is a boolean value $T_D$, defined as follows:

 where $T_D = S$ indicates that stationarity has been detected, and $T_D = N$ means non-stationarity.
 The parameter $q \in [0, 1]$ controls the tightness of this guarantee, being the smallest proportion of negative $Q_i$ required to declare stationarity.
 In addition to $T_D$, we also return the average last iterate of the two threads as a starting point for following iterations.
-We call it $\theta_D := (\theta_{w\cdot l}^{(1)} + \theta_{w\cdot l}^{(2)})/2.$
+We call it $\theta_D := (\theta_{w\cdot l}^{(1)} + \theta_{w\cdot l}^{(2)})/2.$ The gradient coherence has a similar flavor to the \texttt{pflug} diagnostic that is used in \citet{ct18}.
+There, a running sum of the dot products of consecutive gradients from a single thread is stored, and stationarity is declared when such statistic becomes negative.
+A downside of such strategy is that the initial positive dot products can have a large impact on the rest of the procedure.
+Because of an ill selected initial learning rate, it can happen that the running sum of the dot products approaches zero very slowly, making the stationarity detection less practical.
+We show in Section \ref{convex_section} how the Splitting Diagnostic improves on the \texttt{pflug} diagnostic by avoiding such problem.